sfidanza/worldcup/README.md

   - server runs on node.js
   - data is stored in mongodb

-## Run locally in production mode

-Prerequisites:

-- docker and docker-compose (i.e. Docker Desktop if you are on Windows)
+Since we will use Docker to run all this, you will need `docker` and `docker-compose` (i.e. Docker Desktop if you are on Windows).

+## Develoment setup

+You need a `.env` file in the root folder to specify the secrets.
+You can simply copy `.env.sample` to get started.

+### Run locally in production mode

-For now, the containers are still built locally.
-Here are the commands to start/stop everything:
+Here are the commands to start/stop everything (with the containers built locally):

     docker-compose -f "docker-compose.yml" up -d --build
     docker-compose -f "docker-compose.yml" down

-## Run locally in development mode
+### Run locally in development mode

-Running `docker-compose up` without specifying the file will take the `docker-compose.override.yml` into account.
+Running `docker-compose up` without specifying the file will automatically take the `docker-compose.override.yml` into account.
 The commands are thus even simpler:

     docker-compose up -d --build
     docker-compose down